 How much is it?
 Cost varies widely but assume between €5-15 a day per seat.

 Can you avoid it?
-When it comes to safety, we really don’t advise cheaping out.
+When it comes to safety, we don’t advise cheaping out.
 However, you can shop around for a different company as once again they all charge different rates.
 This might be extremely worthwhile if you have a bigger family or you’re planning a longer trip.
 For example, Guerin charges €6.45 per day to a maximum of €60 for a booster seat, and €7.65 per day to a maximum of €80 for a child seat.
 TravelRent also available at the airport offer a one time fee of €15 per seat per rental.
-With these examples you can see how these costs add up differently.
+You can see how these costs add up differently.
 Another alternative is to buy one when you arrive.
-Basic booster seats can be bought at superstores and supermarkets for around €10.
+Basic booster seats can be bought at superstores for around €10.
 The final option is to simply bring your own, which once you find out how much they cost to rent, might seem like a much better idea!

 Additional Driver Fee